scriptPilot/add-couchdb-backend/README.md

 - **no dependency** will be added to the repository (only PouchDB itself)
 - you have **full control** of all source files for fine tuning
-- running `npx add-php-backend` will download the package in a cache folder
+- running `npx add-couchdb-backend` will download the package in a cache folder
   - the package will create a `docker/` folder with the Dockerfile
   - the package will create a `docker-composer.yml` file to configure the container setup
   - the package will add a `backend` script to the `package.json` file